CollaboRateMgmt/CollaboRate/README.md

    - Conversion of images and diagrams to sentences.
    - Breaking large text into smaller independent texts.
 Paste sentences that explain the terms used, before the sentence to make independent (tool can be developed to speed up this procedure).

    Requirements validation can be crowdsourced to a certain extent.
-All the SPOCs need to do is to ensure that the work breakdown done by them to create the intial tasks, is free of any mistakes.
-However the customer may not appreciate his invalid requirements being caught by the crowd, unless the customer appreciates that the crowd has more eyes available to quickly validate the requirements.
-We advise the crowdsourcing vendor to validate the requirements with the customer as much as possible, before crowdsourcing them.
+All the SPOCs need to do is to ensure that the work breakdown done by them to create the initial tasks, is free of any mistakes.
+However the customer may not appreciate their invalid requirements being caught by the crowd.
+Unless, the customer appreciates that the crowd has more eyes available to quickly validate the requirements.
+We suggest the crowdsourcing vendor to validate the requirements with the customer as much as possible, before crowdsourcing them.

 [Back to parent](#the-process-and-how-it-works)

 ## 3. **Fair risk sharing.**

 The process reduces the risks of incorrect or incomplete work for the customer.
 Harsh and unappealing though it may seem, it needs to do so, by sharing the financial risks with the erring crowd members via a penalty system.
 Do not be worried though.
 Most crowd members will still continue to earn well.
-We give ample time to do the microtask.
-Also, the CollaboRate tool allows you to view the changes made by you to the description of the parent task, when creating the descriptions for the child tasks.
+We give 24 hours to do the microtask, whereas most people should be able to do the microtask in a couple of minutes.
+Also, the CollaboRate tool allows crowd members to self-review the descriptions they create for their child tasks, further reducing the chances of mistakes.

 In case of bugs, crowd members must pay a penalty that is in proportion to the amount of change needed to fix the task description.
 This is of course fair.
 So they will agree to the [risk sharing process](https://github.com/sohrabsaran/CollaboRate/wiki/Quality-Process-and-Risk-Sharing-Process).